 Time it takes for a check to clear

-Almost every bank clears a deposited check the same day, or the following if you missed the cutoff deadline.
-Some banks take longer to clear a check, and that one or two extra days can make a significant impact for someone that needs access to their funds as soon as possible.
+Almost every bank clears a deposited check the same day, or the following, if you missed the cutoff deadline.
+Some banks take longer to clear a check, and one or two extra days can make a significant impact for someone that needs access to their funds as soon as possible.

 - Citibank – All checks deposited at Citibank take two to three business days to clear.
 The same applies for mobile deposits.

 - BB&T – Standard deposit for checks clear either the night you deposit the check, or the next business day.
 Mobile deposits, on the other hand, take a total of three days to clear.
 Other banks allow mobile deposit funds to be available as soon as the next day after deposit.

 Return deposit fee

 When you deposit a check, you expect it to clear without getting penalized.
 Every time you attempt to deposit a check that has insufficient funds, you are charged a fee.
 The majority of banks don’t charge more than $12, others make you pay a little more.

 - U.S. Bank – $19, same for international checks

 - TD Bank – $15, same for international checks